 Uruguay, Government: Interoperability in what?
 And for what?

-Develop and adopt widely appropriate national, regional and international technical and organizational standards that are required to address the concerns of various ICT providers and users.
+Promote the development and adoption of appropriate national, regional and international standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.

-Czech Republic, Government: Promote the development and adoption of appropriate national, regional and international standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.
+Czech Republic, Government: Promote the development and adoption of appropriate regional and international standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.

-Japan, Government: Develop and adopt widely appropriate national, regional and international technical and organizational standards that are required to address the concerns of various ICT providers and users.
+Japan, Government: Promoting the Development and adoption of widely appropriate national, regional and international technical and organizational standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage [DELETED: PROMOTE] the development and adoption of appropriate national, regional and international standards required to foster interoperability and to facilitate the flow of information and services across borders [DELETED: AND ADDRESS THE CONCERNS OF VARIOUS ICT PROVIDERS AND USERS].

-Center of Technology and Society, Civil Society: Promote the development and adoption of appropriate national, regional and international standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.
+Center of Technology and Society, Civil Society: Encourage Promote the development and adoption of appropriate national, regional and international standards that are required to foster interoperability and to facilitate the flow of information and services across borders and address the concerns of various ICT providers and users.

 Uruguay, Government: Should be under AL C5

+Raise awareness of the benefits and risks of technological progress and consider regulatory measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.

 Japan, Government:

-ISOC, Civil Society: Raise awareness of the benefits and risks of technological progress and consider regulatory measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.
+ISOC, Civil Society: Raise awareness of the benefits and risks of technological developments and consider measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.

-Center of Technology and Society, Civil Society: Raise awareness of the benefits and risks of technological progress and consider regulatory measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.
+Center of Technology and Society, Civil Society: Raise awareness of the benefits and risks of technological progress for the market and consumers and consider regulatory measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.

-United Kingdom, Government: Raise awareness of the benefits and risks of technological progress and consider regulatory measures to address issues such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.
+United Kingdom, Government: Raise awareness of the benefits and risks of technological progress in areas such as personal and data protection, consumer rights, and protection of minors and vulnerable segments of the society, and collaborate at the regional and international levels.

 Uruguay, Government: The confidence is the use of ICT for better governance?